Langkawi Island, the jewel of Kedah. Source: livingnomads.com

 The curse seemed to be true according to unfortunate incidents described by the locals, and you can learn more the tragedies that befall Mahsuri and the island here at the museum.
 This serves as a fun excursion, especially if you are into folklore and history!

 3.Check Out Eagle Square

 The iconic eagle statue at Eagle Square, also known as Dataran Lang.
 Source: diarisiketambatu.blogspot.com

-This is one of the Langkawi tourist attractions that people usually wouldn’t miss when visiting the island.
+This is one of the most do in Langkawi Malaysia tourist Langkawi attractions that people usually wouldn’t miss when visiting the island.
 Also called Dataran Lang, Eagle Square features a 12-metre tall statue of an eagle about to take flight.

 Eagle Square is situated at Kuah, a popular town of Langkawi and it is close to prominent places such as the Kuah Jetty, Taman Lagenda Dalam Langkawi, Jetty Point Mall, restaurants and duty-free stores.
 Because of its iconic landmark and great accessibility to other sites of interest, no wonder Eagle Square is always humming with visitors!